BigB00st/ctf-solutions/csaw/pwn/slithery/solve.md

 ### Description
 We are given the source code for the sandbox.
-It uses a blacklist which is not known to us.
-So we have to try different inputs to see what is blocked and not
+It execs our input, but first filters using a blacklist which is not known to us.
+So we have to try different inputs to see what is blocked and not.

 ### Solution
 We want to eventually import the **os** module and spawn a shell.
 So let's traverse through different objects and libraries